parth818/TinkerHub_Lectures/README.md

 # TinkerHub_Lectures
-This repository contains all submissions for ongoing TinkerHub online Flutter lecture course.
+This repository contains all submissions for TinkerHub online Flutter lecture course completed in Summer' 2020.